PhosKinTime Documentation

 Command-Line Entry Point for the Phoskintime Pipeline

-pipeline provides a command-line interface to execute various stages of the workflow,
+The phoskintime pipeline provides a command-line interface to execute various stages of the workflow,

 including preprocessing, optimization, and modeling.
 Below are the usage instructions and examples for running